getyourway/flutter_gyw/README.md

 ### How can I reset the screen of my GYW device?

-GYW drawings appears on the screen as a stack, i.e. each new drawing will be printed on the previous one.
+`GYWDrawing` objects appear on the screen as a stack.
+Each new drawing will be printed over the previous one.
 Therefore, to reset the screen, you need to send a white screen that will override the whole screen.

 ```dart
 device.displayDrawing(const WhiteScreen());